 Every church struggles to make the most out of the funds they raise.
 They work to stretch every dollar in support of the overarching mission.
 Part of that involves managing how they spend their money, but another is about what they do with the money that isn’t spent.

 Some church organizations want to keep those funds liquid and, in the process, leave them sitting idle.
-But there are two big problems with that: For one, you put those funds at risk if they’re not secured by FDIC insurance.
+But there are two big problems with that: For one, you put those funds at risk if they’re not secured by FDIC or NCUA insurance.
 And two, you miss out on interest-related gains and the opportunity to make your donations go further for your organization.

 The solution: deposit management.